Who Can File CBP Form 5106? Importer Registration Rules

 Co-Founder of GingerControl, Building scalable AI and automated workflows for trade compliance teams.

 Connect with me on LinkedIn!
-I want to help you :)
+I want to help you :)Who Can File CBP Form 5106?

-Only the importer themselves or a licensed customs broker.
-In HQ H350722 (January 16, 2026), CBP ruled for the first time that completing and submitting Form 5106 on behalf of another party constitutes customs business under 19 U.S.C.
-1641.
-Unlicensed entities, including online platforms, may not file this form for importers.
+Only two parties may file CBP Form 5106 on behalf of an importer: the importer themselves, or a licensed customs broker.
+In HQ H350722 (January 16, 2026), U.S. Customs and Border Protection ruled for the first time that completing and submitting Form 5106 for another party is "customs business" under 19 U.S.C.
+1641, so unlicensed third parties, including online platforms and freight forwarders without a broker's license, may not file it.

-Last updated: March 2026
+Last updated: June 2026

 What Information Does Form 5106 Require?